-There was a time in the United States when everyday people were involved in a great evil, an evil sanctioned by the government.
+There was a time in the United States when everyday people were involved in a great evil that was sanctioned by the government.
 An entire group of human beings was dehumanized, considered less than full human persons, bought, sold, and owned as property.

 Looking back it may seem hard to understand how this occurred.
 How could people be so utterly blind to the obvious humanity of their fellow human beings?
 We’d like to think we are far removed from those people.
 We’re enlightened now, more advanced, less sinful, but are we?

 To explore the answer to this question, one needn’t look further than our own culture today.
 Children in the womb have been dehumanized, considered less than full human persons, and treated philosophically, practically, and by law as disposable property.
 Maybe we aren’t so different from those people after all?

 The Bible says there is nothing new under the sun (Ecclesiastes 1:9).
 The sins of this generation are no different than the sins of former generations; we just find new ways of carrying them out.

 I’m reminded of Solomon who picked up the infant at the heart of a dispute between two women, both claiming to be the child’s mother, and picked up a sword threatening to cut the child in two.